Serbs of Croatia

+Хрватски Срби (lit.
+'Croatian Serbs')) are a recognized ethnic minority in Croatia.
+According to data from the 2021 census, the population of ethnic Serbs in Croatia is 123,892, constituting 3.2% of the total population.

-In some regions of modern-day Croatia, mainly in southern Dalmatia, ethnic Serbs possibly have been present from the Early Middle Ages.
-Serbs from modern-day Serbia and Bosnia-Herzegovina started actively migrating to Croatia at a time when the Habsburg monarchy was engaged in a series of wars against the Ottoman Empire.
-Several migration waves happened after 1538, when Ferdinand I, Holy Roman Emperor, granted them the right to settle on the territory of the Military Frontier.
+In some regions of modern-day Croatia, such as southern Dalmatia, ethnic Serbs have been present from the Early Middle Ages.
+Serbs from modern-day Serbia and Bosnia and Herzegovina started migrating to Croatia during the Habsburg monarchy's long series of wars against the Ottoman Empire.
+Several migration waves of Serbs occurred after 1538, when Habsburg Monarchy granted them the right to settle on the territory of the Military Frontier, populating the Dalmatian Hinterland, Lika, Kordun, Banija, and Slavonia.
 In exchange for land and exemption from taxation, they had to conduct military service and participate in the protection of the border.
+Following the 1848 revolution and the abolition of the Military Frontier in the 1870s-1880s, rising Croatian national sentiment and the growth of Yugoslav-oriented ideas among some Serb intellectuals led to increasing political tension, culminating in the formation of the Serb Independent Party and growing rivalry with Croatian nationalist movements.

-They populated the Dalmatian Hinterland, Lika, Kordun, Banija, Slavonia, and western Syrmia.
-From the beginning of the 20th century, the Croat-Serb Coalition—led by the Croat Frano Supilo and the Serb Svetozar Pribićević—governed the Kingdom of Croatia-Slavonia until the dissolution of Austria-Hungary.
-After the creation of the Kingdom of Serbs, Croats and Slovenes in 1918 (later renamed to Yugoslavia), a few thousand Serbs moved to Croatian territory.
-During World War II, Serbs were targeted for extermination as part of genocide by the Ustashas in the Nazi German puppet state Independent State of Croatia (NDH).
+At the beginning of the 20th century, the Croat-Serb Coalition, led by the Croat Frano Supilo and the Serb Svetozar Pribićević, governed the Kingdom of Croatia-Slavonia until the dissolution of Austria-Hungary.
+After the creation of the Kingdom of Serbs, Croats, and Slovenes in 1918 (later renamed to Yugoslavia) and the subsequent interwar period, Serbs initially enjoyed significant political influence; however, growing Croatian demands for autonomy, culminating in the 1939 Cvetković–Maček Agreement that created the Banovina of Croatia, deepened ethnic tensions and radicalized parts of the Serb community.
+During World War II, Serbs were targeted for extermination as part of genocide by the Ustaše regime in the Nazi German puppet state of Independent State of Croatia.
+After World War II, Serbs initially held prominent positions in the communist leadership and the new socialist republic; however, from the late 1960s onward, the Croatian Spring and rising Croatian nationalism, followed by Tito’s crackdown and subsequent decentralization of Yugoslavia, gradually fueled mutual grievances that intensified in the late 1980s.

-After the beginning of the breakup of Yugoslavia and Croatia's proclamation of independence, the Serbs living in Croatia rebelled against the Croatian government and proclaimed the Republic of Serbian Krajina (RSK) on parts of Croatian territory, which led to the Croatian War of Independence (1991–95).
-Several RSK leaders have been later convicted of war crimes by the International Criminal Tribunal for the former Yugoslavia (ICTY).
-After the Croatian Army's Operation Storm, the RSK ceased to exist, its territory was reincorporated into Croatia, and approximately 200,000 Serbs fled from the country.
+Following Croatia’s proclamation of independence and the breakup of Yugoslavia, Serbs rebelled against the Croatian government, establishing the Republic of Serbian Krajina on portions of Croatian territory, which triggered the Croatian War of Independence.
+The Republic of Serbian Krajina collapsed after the Croatian Army’s Operation Storm in 1995, leading to the reintegration of the territory into Croatia and the flight of around 200,000 Serbs.
 In the post-war period, Serbs were exposed to discriminatory measures and rhetoric, including barriers to employment, property rights, and use of the minority languages.
-Denial of the genocide in the NDH has also been a prominent issue at times.
-Following the 2020 parliamentary election, Boris Milošević, member of the Independent Democratic Serb Party (SDSS) and President of the Serb National Council, was elected one of the four Deputy Prime Ministers.
-Shortly afterwards, the Croatian authorities and representatives of the Serbs marked the events of the 1991–95 war together.
-The Operation Storm refugees were the largest refugee population in Europe before the 2022 Russian invasion of Ukraine.

-Many prominent Croatian Serbs have become internationally recognized in their fields, such as Nikola Tesla, Milutin Milanković, Sava Šumanović, Rade Šerbedžija, Siniša Mihajlović and Peja Stojaković.
-According to the 2021 census, 123,892 Serbs were living in Croatia (3.2% of the population) which are recognized as a national minority by the Croatian Constitution and therefore have three permanent seats in the Croatian Parliament.
+Denial of the genocide of Serbs in the Independent State of Croatia has also been a prominent issue at times.